-In 2007 the Federal Council focused its energy strategy on four pillars: energy efficiency, renewable energies, replacement and new construction of large power stations for electricity production (also nuclear power stations), and foreign energy policy.
+In 2007, the Federal Council based its energy strategy on four pillars: energy efficiency, renewable energy, replacement/construction of new large-scale electricity production facilities (including nuclear power plants), and foreign energy policy.

 In the wake of the Fukushima reactor disaster in 2011, the Federal Council and Parliament decided that Switzerland is to withdraw from the use of nuclear energy.
 This decision, together with various other profound changes in the international energy sector, meant that Switzerland’s overall energy system would have to be restructured.
 For this purpose, the Federal Council prepared a new energy policy called "Energy Strategy 2050".